cdlate/resume/index.md

 ### Sep 2008 - Sep 2011 ###
 (<abbr title="Soft-Net SRL, Sassuolo, Italy">Soft-Net SRL</abbr>)
-Soft-Net is a little software house, the company is to offer a complete IT support to their clients selling hardware, software, website design, CRM, hosting, search engine optimization, technical support, and network design.
+ is a little software house, the company is to offer a complete IT support to their clients selling hardware, software, website design, CRM, hosting, search engine optimization, technical support, and network design.
 In the years there I could work on a wide range of different technologies and languages:
 * Internal custom CMS development based on **PHP**, **Javascript**, **MySql** and **Zend Framework**.
 * Integration of the CMS with customer’s ERP/CRM.(**Rest**/**Soap**/**CSV**).